-We derived 26.6% and 27.7% of our service revenue from the Medicare programs for the year ended December 31, 2023 and 2022, respectively.
+We derived 24.9% and 26.6% of our service revenue from the Medicare programs for the years ended December 31, 2024 and 2023, respectively.
 In addition, many other payors may use published Medicare rates as a basis for reimbursements.
 Accordingly, if Medicare reimbursement rates are reduced or fail to increase as quickly as our costs, if there are changes in the rules governing the Medicare program that are disadvantageous to our business or industry, or if there are delays in Medicare payments, our business and results of operations will be adversely affected.